sfeir-open-source/sfeir-python-academy/docs/markdown/intro/02-OBJECTIVES.md

 * ✅ a set of **scoped labs**

- so you can jump into any Python project, and understand the basics about its ecosystem, and how to start editing it.
+So you can jump into any Python project, and understand the basics about its ecosystem, and how to start editing it.

 ##==##